satyu-a/SOC-automation/README.md

    6. in this case, mimikatz executable is located in **"Win32"** folder so go to that folder and execute mimikatz:
          <img width="962" height="401" alt="image" src="https://github.com/user-attachments/assets/5d47817e-a360-4d0b-bcd9-36b6f187f9f8" />

-   7. If it shows warning like this, click **"Run anyway"**
+   7. If it shows warning like this, click **"Run anyway"**:

          <img width="534" height="504" alt="image" src="https://github.com/user-attachments/assets/c5469bbb-d80c-469f-bd36-d58f2322d9fe" />

-   8. Now if we go back to the wazuh-manager CLI, and check the archives log, we should see mimikatz there:
+   9. Now if we go back to the wazuh-manager CLI, and check the archives log, we should see mimikatz there:
          <img width="1090" height="516" alt="image" src="https://github.com/user-attachments/assets/d6c85ee3-7eda-4745-90c2-a558e29e5194" />

-   9. On the wazuh dashboard, search for mimikatz and events should be there:
+   10. On the wazuh dashboard, search for mimikatz and events should be there:
          <img width="1855" height="746" alt="image" src="https://github.com/user-attachments/assets/bd994847-8a15-4cfc-a214-0958a31f949d" />

-   10. Now we need to fetch the event with **"data.win.system.eventID = 1"** which is the id for process creation event.
+   11. Now we need to fetch the event with **"data.win.system.eventID = 1"** which is the id for process creation event.
 To do that, we can set a filter that will show us only these events:
           <img width="1454" height="678" alt="image" src="https://github.com/user-attachments/assets/e9d5db3e-77b0-4aea-8c1a-8bcf7d6f48c0" />

-   11. Now there is only one event with ID = 1 in my case.
+   12. Now there is only one event with ID = 1 in my case.
 Expand that event to see more information:
           <img width="1476" height="701" alt="image" src="https://github.com/user-attachments/assets/f945d3b1-bb94-4493-9d20-5cad5ee6d667" />

-   12. Now we will xreate an alert for mimikatz.
+   13. Now we will xreate an alert for mimikatz.
 To do the we will use the field **"originalFileName"**.
 We can use other fields but this field will trigger the alert even if the attacker renames the file to mimicow (lol).
           <img width="1464" height="688" alt="image" src="https://github.com/user-attachments/assets/8a28f77b-8283-43e9-9be1-46fd7904be63" />

-   13. To create an alert, we need to add a rule to the wazuh config, which we can acccess via the dashboard (Thank wazuh-god) so head to **"Custom rules"** file:
+   14. To create an alert, we need to add a rule to the wazuh config, which we can acccess via the dashboard (Thank wazuh-god) so head to **"Custom rules"** file:
           <img width="1837" height="751" alt="image" src="https://github.com/user-attachments/assets/505b7a95-8ea0-49b3-b6b5-314812a48755" />
           <img width="1846" height="657" alt="image" src="https://github.com/user-attachments/assets/f4205a16-c167-4c5d-9bb7-f1753c7a3ecc" />
           <img width="1837" height="596" alt="image" src="https://github.com/user-attachments/assets/189b044b-afeb-432a-9fb4-95e0e7c87f2c" />
           <img width="1838" height="372" alt="image" src="https://github.com/user-attachments/assets/41a06fd5-4405-4f94-a87e-ffd096d6e0fc" />

-   14. Add a rule to detect mimikatz:
+   15. Add a rule to detect mimikatz:
           - Custom rules always start from ID = 100000.
           - Levels 1-15: 1 is lowest in severity and 15 is the highest.
           - Mitre ID: t1003: Credential Dumping (What mimikatz is known for)